Casneil/bestIt/readme.md

 ## How to get this project
-- Clone this reposoitory to your computer
+- Clone this reposoitory to your computer.
-- Open the cloned project in you favourite editor e.g [VSCode](https://code.visualstudio.com/)
+- Open the cloned project in you favourite editor e.g [VSCode](https://code.visualstudio.com/).

 ## How to run the backend server
-- from your terminal in the project root directiory run the commands stated in the Server Commands section
+- from your terminal in the project root directiory run the commands stated in the Server Commands section.

-## How to run the backend server
-- from your terminal in the project root directiory run the commands stated in the Client Commands section

 ## Server Commands
 `cd server`

 `npm install`

-`npx prisma migrate dev --name 'your migration name'` for Database migrations
+`npx prisma migrate dev --name 'your migration name'` for Database migrations.

 `npm run dev` to start local server

-`prisma-studio` to connect to the database and run web database ui
+`prisma-studio` to connect to the database and run web database ui.

+## How to run the client
+- from your terminal in the project root directiory run the commands stated in the Client Commands section.

 ## Client Commands
 `cd client`

 `npm install`

-`npm run dev` to start local server
+`npm run dev` to start local server.

 ## Swagger
 [Test Api Endpoints](http://localhost:5000/api-docs)